You landed here searching for some variation of "braces Singapore + treatment + cost". We promise to tell you all there is to know.

 - Orthodontists have 3 additional years of training towards correcting misaligned teeth.
 Apart from fitting normal braces, they also tend to see more complex cases of misaligned teeth.

-- Finally, as per our doctor/dentist hacks article, you can get your orthodontic treatment done by post grad orthodontic students (under supervision) at the NUS Post Graduate Orthodontic Clinic for a fixed cost of $2800, not including X-Rays and extractions.
-It’s by far the cheapest option.
+- Finally, you can get your orthodontic treatment done by post grad orthodontic students (under supervision) at the NUS Post Graduate Orthodontic Clinic for a fixed cost of $2800, not including X-Rays and extractions.
+It's by far the cheapest option.

 How to braces in Singapore